dockstore/dockstore-documentation/docs/advanced-topics/legacy/legacy-getting-started-with-cwl.rst

 is an active community to help drive the development of CWL in positive directions and we recommend tool authors make their voices heard.

-.. _Testing CWL Locally:

 Testing Locally
 ---------------

-So at this point, you've described how to call a Docker-based tool using CWL.
+So at this point, you've created a Docker-based tool and have described how to call that tool using CWL.
 Let's test running the BAMStats using the Dockstore command line and descriptor, rather than just directly calling it via Docker.
 This will test that the CWL correctly describes how to run your tool.